MathildeDTU/41934-Advanced-BIM-F22/README.md

 ## 3B: Propose a (design for a) tool / workflow
 #### 3. The process diagram/Flowchart of LCA
 The flowchart of the overall process of a LCA is shown below.
-The chosen scope is marked with a red circle.
+The red circle marks where in the process the scope of this use case is placed.

 ![LCA_2_Gr4](https://user-images.githubusercontent.com/112398958/193603479-5c783904-2264-419d-adf8-ca5258df26c9.svg)

 #### 4. Description of the process of the workflow.
-In the flowchart above the overall process of an LCA is illustrated.
-The red circle marks where in the process the scope of this use case is placed.
 The scope is defined a previous section above.
+The initial step of performing a LCA is collecting relevant data.
+The workflow illustrated above is based on the extraction of an IFC file from a BIM Model.
+The extracted IFC file can then be analysed using OpenBIM Software and in relation to this a script can be used to extract the amount of steel beams in the building.
+If the BIM model doesn't contain

 ## 3C: Information exchange